 If you haven’t started neurtoxin treatments, particularly for the frown line, now is the time to consider doing so.
 Neurotoxin treatments, which temporarily weaken the brow depressor muscles (frown lines), will slow the descent of brows over time and prevent heavy eyelids which could require blepharoplasty surgery to fix.

-soft tissue fillers may be used in your 30’s not only to enhance your natural features, but also to restore subtle volume loss from the mid face which may be accentuating the appearance of your tear trough.
+Dermal Fillers may be used in your 30’s not only to enhance your natural features, but also to restore subtle volume loss from the mid face which may be accentuating the appearance of your tear trough.

 I’m in my 40’s….